Aldiyar2002/Otzovik/readme.txt

 The program is called "Otzovik".
 The users can see the reviews of other users, they can leave his own review, see only positive / negative reviews.
+It works with a database where it stores all the reviews.

 Classes: